akirarika/TSON/README.md

 ### Symbols

-We cannot guarantee their equality in network transmission.
+In network transmission, we cannot guarantee that they are equal.
+Are you looking for [cuid2](https://github.com/paralleldrive/cuid2) or similar solutions?

 ### Function